kevinsilva/nba23-24/notes.md

 - show a team roster
 - stats of a player
 - list all games
-- stats from any game of given team
+- stats from any game of given team (EXTRA)

 ## notes